Sturt Lions FC

 Sturt Lions Soccer Club is an Australian professional football club in Adelaide, South Australia.
-Nicknamed the Lions, Sturt are associated with FFSA, and they currently play in State league 1.
-The league is a second tier-league in South Australia and third-tier nationally.
+Nicknamed the Lions, Sturt are associated with FFSA, and they currently play in NPL SA following promotion from SA State League 1 in 2025.

+History

-In 2017 the Lions were Champions of State League 1 after defeating White City, Adelaide Raiders, South Adelaide and Western Strikers in the Final Series.
-As the Champions, the Lions were promoted to the NPL in 2018.They were again promoted to the NPL in 2021 after winning the state league final through spectacular goals from Gonzalo Rodriguez.
+In 2017 the Lions were Champions of State League 1 after defeating White City FC, Adelaide Raiders, South Adelaide and Western Strikers SC in the Final Series.
+As the Champions, the Lions were promoted to the NPL in 2018.They were again promoted to the NPL in 2021 after winning the state league final through spectacular goals from Gonzalo Rodríguez.
 Sturt has gone from strength to strength under long term manager Lino Fusco.

-In 2020 the Lions were again Champions of State League 1 after defeating South Adelaide over 2 legs before beating White City in the Promotion Final.
+In 2020 the Lions were again Champions of State League 1 after defeating South Adelaide over 2 legs before beating White City FC in the Promotion Final.
 As the Champions, the Lions were promoted to the NPL in 2021.

 They were relegated from NPL to State League 1 after the 2023 season.

+In 2025 the Lions were Premiers of State League 1 after finishing 1st in the regular season.
+As premiers, the Lions were promoted to the NPL for 2026.

 Notable players

-In May 2018 Sturt signed Italian striker Matteo Federici.
-Federici came through the ranks for Serie A sides Lecce and Chievo Verona.
+In May 2018, Sturt signed Italian striker Matteo Federici.
+Federici came through the ranks for Serie A sides US Lecce and Chievo Verona.
 Federici scored 6 goals in his first 7 appearances for Sturt and his performances have been acclaimed in the local media.

-In August 2021 Sturt signed Adelaide United legend Michael Marrone.
-After amassing 250+ games in the A-League and making 1 appearance for the National Team, Michael returned to the local league with Sturt.
+In August 2021, Sturt signed Adelaide United legend Michael Marrone.
+After amassing more than 250 games in the A-League and making 1 appearance for the Socceroos, Michael returned to the local league with Sturt.
 After signing on the 3rd of August, Michael scored 7 minutes into his debut on the following weekend.

-In June 2019 Sturt Lions signed Argentinian and Italian international player Gonzalo Rodriguez.
-Coming from Europe playing 5 seasons in the club scoring 63 goals in 104 games for the club.
-Having amazing moments such as finals 2020 scoring the 2 goals in the grand final against White City.
-Also, leading the team to the finals the following year with Sturt being the 3rd best team in South Australia.
+In June 2019, Sturt Lions signed Argentinian and Italian international player Gonzalo Rodríguez.
+Previously playing in Europe, Rodríguez played 5 seasons for the club, scoring 63 goals in 104 games.
+He scored the 2 goals in the 2020 Grand Final against White City FC.